Ashish-simpleCoder/classic-react-hooks/README.md

 ## 🛠️ Tech Stack
 - React 18 with TypeScript
 - Vitepress for documentation
-- Changeset for sementic version releases
+- Changeset for semantic version releases
 - Vitest & React-Testing-Library for testing
 - tsdown for build tooling